 Statutory sick, maternity and paternity pay

 An outline of an employer's obligations to pay statutory payments such as Statutory Sick Pay (SSP), Statutory Maternity Pay (SMP), Statutory Paternity Pay (SPP) and Shared Parental Pay (ShPP).
 As the scheme payments are statutory, it is important that rules are adhered to.
-If you are an employer in the Welwyn Garden City area we, at Pomroy Associates Limited, can provide you with assistance or any additional information required.
+If you are an employer in the Welwyn Garden City or Stevenage area we, at Pomroy Associates Limited, can provide you with assistance or any additional information required.

 Statutory Sick Pay (SSP), Statutory Maternity Pay (SMP), Statutory Paternity Pay (SPP) and Shared Parental Pay (ShPP) are important regulations to understand as they enforce minimum legal requirements on employers.
 Each operates in a different way.

 This factsheet sets out the main principles of the regulations and what an employer needs to consider.

 The government has made some changes to SSP.
 SSP is payable from day 1, rather than day 4, of an employees' absence from work if they are absent from work due to sickness or need to stay at home due to COVID-19.
 This applies from 13 March 2020.

 Small-and medium-sized businesses and employers are also able to reclaim SSP paid for sickness absence due to COVID-19.